-This post and video is part of a series exploring Leaders in Technology: Women in IT.
+This post and video are part of a series exploring Leaders in Technology: Women in IT.
 As we look forward to the upcoming event hosted by our Toronto chapter, Women in Technology: Words into Action, we are pleased to share the insights of Lan Nguyen, Deputy CIO (Retired), City of Toronto.

 Lan Nguyen has worked in IT for over 47 years.
 When Lan Nguyen first started her job at the City of Toronto, she noticed the lack of women in leadership especially in IT.
 The city of Toronto launched a women in IT network in 2016.
 There are now over 150 members.
 It became a network for staff and executives to communicate and engage fellow women in management.
 Although Lan feels the number of women in IT has increased, there is an absence of women in management.